Sage/carbon/guides/01_building_views.md

   render() {
     /* Here we're defining what children components table-fields-for-many will render.
-We can pack these children components into an array. */
+We can pack these children components into an array.
+    Table-fields-for-many is a complex component that renders components passed to it as children. */

     var tableFields = [<Textbox />,<Textbox />];